hashicorp/terraform-provider-azuread/docs/guides/microsoft-graph.md

 $env:AAD_USE_MICROSOFT_GRAPH = "1"
 ```

 We appreciate any feedback you might have whilst using beta support for Microsoft Graph.
 Bug reports and feature requests can be logged on our [GitHub issue tracker](https://github.com/hashicorp/terraform-provider-azuread/issues), and you can also check out the [project README](https://github.com/hashicorp/terraform-provider-azuread/blob/main/README.md) for information on how to get in touch with the maintainers.
+If you encounter an issue that has already been reported, please upvote it and comment to add any additional context you might have.